klamt-lab/Models_E.coli_High_ATP_Demand/README.md

 The stoichiometric model was used for metabolic flux analysis.
-The zip file contains the CellNetAnalyzer project and can be used to reproduce the calculations from the study (see also the ReadMe file).
+The zip file contains the CellNetAnalyzer project and can be used to reproduce the calculations from the study (see also the ReadMe file within the CNA project folder).
 The SBML file of this model is also provided.

 ### 2) Kinetic model